madhuritili/Deep-Deep/README.md

-# 🧠 Deep-Fake Video Detection using Machine Learning.
+# 🧠 Deep Fake Video Detection Using Machine Learning.

 ## 🔍 Overview
 This project utilizes machine learning and deep learning techniques to **automatically detect deepfake videos** by analyzing visual patterns and inconsistencies in facial features.
 With deepfake technology becoming increasingly sophisticated, building reliable detection systems is critical for ensuring the authenticity and integrity of digital content.